acidtone/wbdv-winter-2020/materials/dsgn270/social-media/chapters/ch01/README.md

 ---
 ## Breakout: Group charters
-Break into the groups that were selected yesterday and create a group charter for Assignment 3 (group presentation):
+1. Break into the groups that were selected yesterday and create a group charter for Assignment 3 (group presentation):
-- Define the jobs needed to complete the project.
+    - Define the roles and responsibilities needed to complete the project.
     - Have each team member commit to a fair share of the work.
 A group member can be responsible for more than one job.
     - As a team, record these commitments in a group charter and make it available to the group.

-While you're at it, create a list of candidate businesses to focus your presentation on.
+2. Begin curating a list of candidate businesses to focus your presentation on.

 ---